 - Schedule a post-event debrief – Based on your upfront goals and objectives, assemble the team after the event to review your virtual trade show results (against the goals).
 The key learning points will make your next virtual event even better.

-This article was written by virtual tradeshow expert Dennis Shiao, Client Services Executive at InXpo.
+This article was written by virtual tradeshow expert Dennis Shiao, a client services executive and marketing consultant.

 Related Information - Virtual Trade Show